mariamuzas/mariuca_school_app_project/README.md

 The app offers the ability to register new student and create courses, as well as adding existing students to new courses.
 The simplicity of the app is exactly the desired result as the Mariuca School App aims to remove the clutter from the everyday running of a cookery school.

+You can try Mariuca School App out on https://mariuca-school-app.herokuapp.com/

+You can also run it locally, instructions to set it up below.

 ## MVP

 The app should: